Beluga whale: Conservation research in managed care facilities

 As of 2015, there were 33 individuals housed in managed care facilities in North America.
 These facilities are members of the Association of Zoos and Aquariums, aiming to understand the complex reproductive physiology of this species to improve their conservation.
 With the extreme difficulty of studying beluga whales in the wild and the lack of ability to collect biological samples or perform examinations on individuals, managed care facilities play a critical role.

 Managed care facilities in North America have been able to work cooperatively to build upon the research of beluga whale reproduction and have made remarkable advances.
 Using operant conditioning, these facilities have trained beluga whales for voluntary biological sampling and examinations.
 Blood, urine, and blow samples have all been collected for longitudinal hormone monitoring studies.

 In addition, beluga whales have undergone semen collection, body temperature data collection, reproductive tract examinations via transabdominal ultrasound, and endoscopic exams.
 With new technology, the reproductive characteristics of both the female and male beluga whale have been accurately described and has benefited captive breeding programs globally.

 As more research is done, the management of beluga whales in managed care facilities can be greatly improved and may even help develop other cetacean breeding and contraceptive programs, such as that of the bottlenose dolphin.
 Through fetal health and gestation monitoring, facilities can be more equipped to deal with pregnant animals as well.
 While training has been done to collect beluga whale semen, only few facilities have been able to successfully do so as both saltwater and urine contamination need to be avoided.
-Improvement of this process will help increase the success of captive breeding programs.